freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/closest-pair-problem.md

 <strong>endif</strong>
 </pre>

-A better algorithm is based on the recursive divide and conquer approach, as explained also at [Wikipedia's Closest pair of points problem](<https://en.wikipedia.org/wiki/Closest pair of points problem#Planar_case> "wp: Closest pair of points problem#Planar_case"), which is `O(nlog(n))` a pseudo-code could be:
+A better algorithm is based on the recursive divide and conquer approach, which is `O(nlog(n))` a pseudo-code could be:

 <pre><strong>closestPair</strong> of (xP, yP)
   where xP is P(1) ..
 P(N) sorted by x coordinate, and